 It is natural to feel nervous about getting pregnant after a miscarriage.
 Remembering your last pregnancy, you may easily slip into worrying about this baby.
-It may help you to know that most women who get pregnant after miscarriage go on to have healthy babies.
+It may help you to know that most women who get pregnant after miscarrying go on to have healthy babies.

 Here are some things you should know and things you can do to reduce your risk of repeated miscarriage.